-Fortunately, the Pediatric Blood and Marrow Transplant Program (PBMT) at Duke University had an opening for Kelvin in a clinical trial using 2 umbilical cord blood units from unrelated donors to treat SCD.
-Umbilical cord blood cells, collected after the birth of a baby and donated by parents to a cord blood bank are, like bone marrow, a rich source of blood forming stem cells.
+Fortunately, the Pediatric Transplant and Cellular Therapy (PTCT) program at Duke University had an opening for Kelvin in a clinical trial using 2 umbilical cord blood units from unrelated donors to treat SCD.
+Umbilical cord blood cells collected after the birth of a baby and donated by parents to a cord blood bank are, like bone marrow, a rich source of normal blood-forming stem cells.

 Kelvin’s transplant was successful and he is now cured of SCD, but the damage already done to his body was extensive.
-He’s currently on a waiting list for a kidney transplant and will need hip and shoulder replacement surgery.
+He’s currently on a waiting list for a kidney transplant and recently had hip and shoulder replacement surgeries.

-The financial hardship that prevents many families from participating in potentially life-saving clinical trials is the reason the National Stem Cell Foundation (NSCF) established a Patient Advocacy program at PBMT to help cover insurance deductibles and co-pays so families can focus on what matters most: their child’s health.
+The financial hardship that prevents many families from participating in potentially life-saving clinical trials is the reason the National Stem Cell Foundation (NSCF) established a Patient Advocacy Fund at PTCT.
+We help cover insurance deductibles and co-pays so families can focus on what matters most: their child’s health.

-Kelvin has a bright future, but he’s still waiting to find a match for a living donor kidney transplant.
+Kelvin is still waiting to find a match for a living donor kidney transplant.
 If you or someone you know is blood type O+ and interested in being screened as a donor for Kelvin, call the Duke Transplant Center at 919-613-7777.

 Children from around the U.S. and all over the world travel to PTCT for access to cutting-edge clinical trials for rare childhood disorders.
 Kelvin is one of more than a hundred children helped by the NSCF Patient Advocacy Fund there.